The 21 greatest travel books of all time

 The Sunday Times called 'Venice' the best book ever written about Venice.
 The book recounts the city as seen through the eyes of the young author when he visited Venice during World War II.

-Morris explores and analyses every part of the Italian city, from its architecture to its citizens, and even its swarms of tourists, all while weaving in the city's rich past.
+Morris explores and analyses every part of Venice from its architecture to its citizens and tourists, all while weaving in the city's rich past.

 Bill Bryson is best known for 'A Walk in the Woods,' however, the author has a whole collection of other travel literature that displays his sharp humour and wit.

-'Notes From a Small Island' focuses on his farewell trip through England.
-It is the perfect mix of poking fun of the country, and showing off its unique culture.
+'Notes From a Small Island' focuses on his farewell trip through England where he both pokes fun at the country -- think a list of the country's most bizarre place names -- and offers pieces of nostalgia about leaving it.

 The novel delivers a sense of what it was truly like to travel out East during the 1930s; it's even been called the 'Ulysses' of travel writing.

-Written by a surfer (and photojournalist), 'In Search of Captain Zero' chronicles author Allan Weisbecker's search for his fellow surfer and friend who has disappeared.
+Written by a surfer (and photojournalist), 'In Search of Captain Zero' chronicles author Allan Weisbecker's search for his fellow surfer and friend who had disappeared.

-The quest takes him from the Mexican border to seven countries in Central America, where he eventually finds his friend.
+The quest takes him down from the Mexican border to seven countries in Central America, where he eventually discovers his friend.
 The adventures he has along the way make for a compelling read.

 John Steinbeck details his travels throughout the US with his poodle, Charley, in 'Travels with Charley in Search of America.'